karwler/BKGraph/README.md

 The default font is set to "Arial" so you'll probably need to install some kind of "ttf-ms-fonts" package.
 If you don't want to install any new fonts you can put an "arial.ttf" file in the executable's directory or change the default font in "src/utils/defaults.h" or run the program once and change the font in "settings.ini".
 You can use the "run.sh" script if the compiler creates a shared object rather than an executable and you can't start the program normally.
+There's also a launcher (.desktop file) in the "rsc" directory.
+You just have to set "Exec" and "Icon" to the executable's and icon't path.

 ### Windows
 CMakeLists.txt and included libraries are set up for MS Visual Studio.